telerik/mobile-cli-lib/README.md

 ### Module devicesService
 > Stability: 2 - Stable

-This modules allows interaction with devices.
+This module allows interaction with devices.
 You can get a list of the attached devices or deploy on specific devices.

 * `getDevices()` - This function returns array of all connected devices.
 For each of them the following information is provided:
 Sample usage: